killshot13/my-dev-jamstack/src/pages/posts/what-is-pandoc-1hbc.md

 On a related note, if you find yourself working with markdown, HTML, PDF, or XML files quite often, you should check out a little project of mine called mdEditor for VS Code.

 The frameworks installed by mdEditor automate the configurations we just covered in such detail.
-Now you can generate file conversion with a simple keybinding or click in the command palette!
+Now you can generate file conversion with a simple key-binding or click in the command palette!

 <iframe class="liquidTag" src="https://dev.to/embed/github?args=killshot13%2FmdEditor%20no-readme" style="border: 0; width: 100%;"></iframe>